 The Orchid Dove Peristeria elata Flower of the Holy Spirit: Care and Cultivation

-Peristeria elata, the national flower of Panama, also known as the flower of the Holy Spirit is an orchid.
+Peristeria elata, the national flower of Panama, also known as the flower of the Holy Spirit, is an orchid.
 Why is it called the flower of the Holy Spirit?
-Because the Peristeria elata resembles a white dove, belongs to the orchid genus Peristeria, and is characterized by its intense ivory-colored petals and blooms at Easter time.
+The Peristeria elata resembles a white dove, belongs to the orchid genus Peristeria, and is characterized by its intense ivory-colored petals and blooms at Easter time.
 Let’s start with How to Grow Flower of the Holy Spirit.

-Although its origin is Panama, it also blooms in other areas such as Colombia or Peru and its ideal habitat is an extremely humid forest, as it usually blooms in mosses on tree trunks.
+Although its origin is Panama, it also blooms in other areas, such as Colombia or Peru.
+Its ideal habitat is an extremely humid forest, as it usually blooms in mosses on tree trunks.

 What is Panama’s National Flower